 How much is contents insurance?

 There's no such thing as an average contents insurance cost.
 The amount you spend on your contents cover will vary depending on the value of your contents, as well as a number of other factors such as where you live and what level of cover you want.
-With Admiral, our cover starts at £44 – in fact, 10% of customers who bought Admiral-level Contents Insurance from February to July 2017 paid less than £44.
+Admiral cover starts at just £39 – in fact, 10% of customers who bought Admiral-level Contents Insurance between Sep & Dec 2018 paid from £39.

 Covering your possessions outside of the home